GoogleContainerTools/kpt-functions-sdk/docs/api/classes/_types_.configs.md

 ▸ **delete**(...`objects`: [KubernetesObject](../interfaces/_types_.kubernetesobject.md)[]): *void*

-Deletes all objects with the same (Group, Kind, Namespace, Name) as any of the passed objects.
+Deletes all objects with the same [kubernetesKey](../modules/_types_.md#kuberneteskey) as any of the given objects.

-Does not throw if passed duplicates or keys which are not present in the Configs.
+Does not throw if given duplicates or keys which are not present in the Configs.

 **Parameters:**